Nearly Optimal Approximation Rates for Deep Super ReLU Networks on Sobolev Spaces: Approximation by DSRNs for Functions in Sobolev Spaces

 \section{Approximation by DSRNs for Functions in Sobolev Spaces}

 In this section, we investigate the ability of deep super ReLU networks (DSRNs) to approximate functions in Sobolev spaces.
-Specifically, we consider the Sobolev space $W^{m,p}((0,1)^d)$ for $m\ge 2$.
-We establish that DSRNs can effectively approximate functions in $W^{m,p}((0,1)^d)$ with a nearly optimal rate of convergence.
-Without loss of the generalization, we consider the case for the $m=2$.
+Specifically, we consider the Sobolev space $W^{m,p}([a,b]^d)$ for $m\ge 2$.
+We establish that DSRNs can effectively approximate functions in $W^{m,p}([a,b]^d)$ with a nearly optimal rate of convergence. {Without loss of generality, we consider the case of the $m=2$.}